ccew-unibw/ccvi-data/README.md

 The framework relies on three core utility classes for its fundamental operations:

-* The `ConfigParser` it loads and validates the config.yaml file and provides structured access to global (including regeneration), data source, indicator, and aggregation configurations.
+* The `ConfigParser` loads and validates the `config.yaml` file and provides structured access to global (including regeneration), data source, indicator, and aggregation configurations.
-* The output structure, all indicator score I/O and some caching is handled by the `StorageManager`.
-This class creates the standard input/, processing/, and output/ directory structure and manages component-specific subfolders within processing/.
+* The `StorageManager` handles the output folder structure, all indicator score I/O and some caching.
+This class creates and manages the standard `input/`, `processing/`, and `output/` directories including component-specific subfolders within `processing/`.
 It offers methods to save and load pandas DataFrames (as Parquet files), build file paths, and check for file existence or up-to-date generation of component outputs.
-It also manages the composite_id of the indicator and aggregate scores.
+It also manages the `composite_id` of the indicator and aggregate scores.
 * The `GlobalBaseGrid` defines and manages the standard 0.5°x0.5° geospatial grid for the index.
-It handles the creation or loading of this grid, preprocesses country boundaries, filters water areas, and matches grid cells to countries, providing spatial resolution for all gridded indicators.
-The generation and caching of the base grid is orchestrated in the `run()` method.
+It handles the creation (preprocessing country boundaries, filtering water areas, and matching grid cells to countries) and loading of the grid, providing the spatial resolution for all gridded indicators.
+The generation workflow is orchestrated in the `run()` method.

 ## Contributions